Aliases for CAD Gene

 GeneCards Summary for CAD Gene

 CAD (Carbamoyl-Phosphate Synthetase 2, Aspartate Transcarbamylase, And Dihydroorotase) is a Protein Coding gene.
 Diseases associated with CAD include congenital disorder of glycosylation, type iz.
-Among its related pathways are Metabolism and DNA Damage.
+Among its related pathways are Metabolism and Alanine, aspartate and glutamate metabolism.
 GO annotations related to this gene include identical protein binding and enzyme binding.
 An important paralog of this gene is CPS1.

 UniProtKB/Swiss-Prot for CAD Gene